chipsalliance/firrtl-spec/spec.md

 generated for all registers.
 * All observations of an expression with indeterminate value must see the same value at runtime.
 Multiple readers of a value will see the same runtime value.
 * Indeterminate values are not time-varying.
-Time-aware construct, such as registers, which hold an indeterminate value will return the same runtime value unless something changes the value in a normal way.
+Time-aware constructs, such as registers, which hold an indeterminate value will return the same runtime value unless something changes the value in a normal way.
 For example, an uninitialized register will return the same value over multiple clock cycles